Asynchronous FileSystemWriter Implementation

 Storage writer for PyT Distributed format allowing asynchronous save.

-class nvidia_resiliency_ext.checkpointing.async_ckpt.filesystem_async.FileSystemWriterAsync(*args, separation_hint=None, **kwargs)[source]
+class nvidia_resiliency_ext.checkpointing.async_ckpt.filesystem_async.FileSystemWriterAsync(path, *args, separation_hint=None, **kwargs)[source]

 Bases: FileSystemWriter